Truck drivers probably don’t think about disability insurance much, right?

 Short-term is really designed for a disability of a short time period.
 Let’s say you break your hand.
 Well, it’ll be hard to drive your rig with a broken hand, right?
 So, that is a disability – you can’t do your job.
 How long does a broken hand heal?
 Two to 3 weeks?
 Once you’ve met the waiting period, you’ll be eligible for benefits and receive some disability benefits.

 Long-term becomes the life-saver on those disabilities that last longer than 3 months.
-Cancer…a catastrophic injury…ALS…Diabetes…you name it.
-Most families can get by financially on a short-term disability.
+Cancer…a a catastrophic injury…ALS…Diabetes…you name it.
+Most families can get by financially when one member has a short-term disability.
 Sure, it might be tough, but families can get by.
-It’s the long-term disabilities that can ruin families.
+It’s a long-term disability that can financially ruin families.

 Both insurances generally use the own-occupation definition of disability.
 (More on that in a minute.)

 You might say to yourself, “Short-term disability insurance is the way to go!”

 Short-term disability insurance can be incredibly expensive for truck drivers.
 Look at the snapshot here.
 We are talking over $280/month!